MicrosoftDocs/Viva/Viva/goals/viva-goals-analytics.md

 - Users with OKRs – Count (and percentage) of team members who owned an active OKR on any day in the selected time range.
 - Users with check-ins – Count (and percentage) of team members who made a check-in on an active OKR, on any day in the selected time range.

 In the drilldown view, you can see the metric values for subteams.
-You can select on a team's name to navigate to analytics of the particular team.
-You can also select on the subteam's expand button to further drill down to the next level of subteams.
+You can select a team's name to navigate to analytics of the particular team.
+You can also select the subteam's expand button to drill down farther to the next level of subteams.

 :::image type="content" source="../media/goals/analytics-images/3-vivagoals-analytics-adoption-drilldown.png" alt-text="Graph that shows the view of the analytics breakdown in Viva Goals.":::